Hurricane Melissa is one of the strongest hurricanes ever recorded in the Atlantic

 A hurricane's strength is also measured by its pressure, measured in millibars.
 According to the National Oceanic and Atmospheric Administration, hurricanes typically get stronger as their pressure decreases.

-As of Tuesday afternoon, Melissa had a minimum central pressure of 892 millibars.
+As of Tuesday afternoon, Melissa had a minimum central pressure of 892 millibars, tying it with the 1935 Labor Day hurricane.

 Only Gilbert and Wilma were ahead of Melissa.
 Wilma recorded a minimum sea level pressure of 882 millibars, and Gilbert had a minimum central pressure of 888 millibars.